WE ARE WARNING YOU NOW!

 If you think, "This won't happen to us," think again.
 Thousands of families believed the same, until fentanyl took someone they loved.

 One pill.
+One drug.
 One mistake.
 One life gone.
 Please protect your loved ones.

 POISONING VS. OVERDOSE